Feature #134

 I tried adding a "ecdsa-sha2-nistp521" format key that my laptop created but it doesn't accept those "That doesn't look like a valid SSH public key!" is the error message returned.

-Updated by halleck over 3 years ago
+Updated by halleck almost 4 years ago

 Neither does "ed25519-sk" keys seem to be accepted.